 August – The most crowded month of the year, when on sunny weekends up to 1000 people per day visit Triglav.
 Mountain huts are occupied, book them in advance.
 If possible, plan your hike on weekdays.

-September – Much less crowds and lower heat makes September a very popular month for hiking (and our personal choice!).
+September – Much fewer crowds and lower heat makes September a very popular month for hiking (and our personal choice!).
 At the end of the month, leaves start to fall and the marvellous colours of autumn light up the Alps.